AI Master’s: Building Ontario’s Ecosystem

 - Training in creating and maintaining high performance work teams.

-Description: The Queen’s School of Computing offers a Field of Study in AI which prepares students for AI-related work in leading technology firms, healthcare companies, automobile manufacturers, and research labs.
+The Queen’s School of Computing offers a Field of Study in AI that prepares students for AI-related work in leading technology firms, healthcare companies, automobile manufacturers, and research labs.

 Students take five graduate courses and complete an AI-related MSc thesis over a period of 18 to 24 months.
 Upon graduation, students will have a solid background in core AI with a “Field of Study in AI” credential on their transcript.

 The MSc thesis gives the student experience delving deep into a single AI problem in either core AI or an application of AI.
 The thesis typically provides training in project definition, substantial implementation, the use of real-world AI tools and packages, and technical writing.